SFStefenon/InspectionDataSet/README.md

 * Fungi strongly attached to the structure.

 This dataset was created by Dr. Stefano Frizzo Stefenon under the supervision of Dr. Luiz Henrique Meyer.

-The annotation was performed by xxx under the supervision of Dr. Laio Oriel Seman.
+The annotations were performed by xxx under the supervision of Dr. Laio Oriel Seman.